Against-All-Odds-07/MTK-SuperBuilder/README.md

 # MTK-SuperBuilder

-MTK-SuperBuilder is a standalone Python CLI utility for building and unpacking Android Dynamic Partition `super.img` files using OEM `super_def.json` layouts.
+MTK-SuperBuilder is a standalone Python CLI tool for building and unpacking Android Dynamic Partition `super.img` files using OEM `super_def.json` layouts.

 The tool automatically generates the required `lpmake` arguments from the provided configuration and partition images, allowing firmware layouts to be rebuilt without manually constructing complex commands.